xOpenLee/ubuntu/git_github/README.md

+# git and gitHub
-##1: create a new rep on the command line
+##1.create a new rep on the command line
     echo "# wmaDecode" >> README.md
     git init
     git add README.md